tingtron/hiring-engineers/blog/blog.md

 ```
 See [loadtest_test.txt](loadtest_test.txt) for sample output.

-Note: to warm up Node.js server, the load should be increased gradually.
+Note: To warm up Node.js server, the load should be increased gradually.
 The above parameters is a good starting point.

 Lower load rate (before saturation)